Key sources

 Homepage claim

-3x: Higher blood levels of PFDA, a forever chemical, in firefighters vs. U.S. adults
+Approximately 3x: PFDA levels in California firefighters vs. U.S. adults

 Primary source